Clemapfel/jluna/docs/installation.md

 # Creating a Project with jluna

-The following is a step-by-step guide to creating our own application using `jluna`.
+The following is a step-by-step guide to creating an application using `jluna` from scratch

 ### Table of Contents
 1. [Creating the Project](#creating-the-project)